PowerNukkitX/PNX-Website/PowerNukkitX/faq/PNX-CLI_Launcher_Tutorial_for_Beginners.md

 Choose any of the following JVMs to install on your computer
 1. GraalVM (349MB)
 2. AdoptOpenJDK (41.1MB)
-- It is highly recommended to use GraalVM JAVA. this will make your PowerNukkitX faster in Java and JavaScript
+- Recommended: These two JVMs make PowerNukkitX faster for JavaScript or Java applications
 8. Enter the following command in the command box to install the JVM (skip installation)
 ```
 pnx jvm install=GraalVM